-The Anesthesia institute (AI) at Cleveland Clinic offers two positions for a one year fellowship in Regional Anesthesia and Acute Pain management.
+The Anesthesiology Institute (AI) at Cleveland Clinic offers two ACGME accredited positions for a one year fellowship in Regional Anesthesiology and Acute Pain Medicine.
 The goal of this fellowship is to graduate anesthesiologists skilled in regional anesthesia and acute postoperative pain management who will have the requisite skills to become academic leaders and/or become directors of regional anesthesia and acute pain services.
-The Cleveland Clinic is ranked as one of the top 5 hospitals by the US News and World report and there are more than 26,000 inpatient and 69,000 outpatient surgeries performed annually.
-In addition, it is ranked as one of the top 3 Orthopedic surgery programs in the country.
+Cleveland Clinic is a trusted healthcare leader.
+We're recognized in the U.S. and throughout the world for our expertise and care.

 By the end of the training year, the fellows are expected to: